Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Results

-In addition to substitutional and interstitial defects, we also investigate the (Si$\mathrm{_{V}}$+TM$\mathrm{_{Si}}$) defect complex for all the transition metals studied in this manuscript.
-We find that there are no viable candidates with optical triplet-triplet transitions within the Si band gap, using the same work flow.
-They all share a similar trend that the localized defect states are generally within the silicon band edges, preventing practical optical applications.
+In addition to substitutional and interstitial defects, we also investigate the Si-vacancy complexes, (Vac$\mathrm{_{Si}}$-TM$\mathrm{_{Si}}$), for all the transition metals studied in this manuscript.
+We find that there are no viable candidates with optical triplet-triplet transitions within the Si band gap, using the same workflow.
+Specifically, they all share a similar property that the localized defect states are mostly within the bands, i.e., above the conduction and/or below the valence band edges of Si, preventing practical optical applications.